aboutcode-org/binary-inspector/README.rst

 To install and use:

 - Run ``pip install binary-inspector``
-- Use with ``scancode --json-pp - --binary-symbol --verbose <PATH to a tree or file with binaries>``
+- Use with ``scancode --json-pp - --macho-symbol --winpe-symbol --verbose <PATH to a tree or file with binaries>``

 The JSON output will contain binary symbols found in binaries if any.